faustbrian/toml/docs/README.md

----
-title: Getting Started
-description: Install and start using the Cline TOML parser for PHP to parse TOML configuration files into PHP arrays or objects.
----

 Parse TOML (Tom's Obvious Minimal Language) configuration files into PHP arrays or objects with full support for TOML specification 0.4.0.

 **Use case:** Parse TOML configuration files for application settings, package configurations, or any structured data storage needs.